engwesterberg/carina-express-server/README.md

 npm install
 ```

-Execute ddl.sql in your MySql instance to setup the databse.
-Insert dummy data by executing insert.sql
+Execute ddl.sql in your MySql instance to setup the database.
+Insert dummy data by executing insert.sql (not required).

-To run the server run:
+To start the server run:
 ```bash
 nodemon
 ```